 Just two years after the legendary Donkey Kong Country SNES trilogy, we were getting the likes of this.

 In the early 2000s we saw the arrival of Sony’s PS2, along with Sega’s Dreamcast, and Nintendo’s shift towards CDs with the GameCube.
 You can start to hear the full orchestral sweep coming into effect.

 The quality was reaching movie soundtrack level.
 Limitations were disappearing; a full harmonic creative scope was becoming available.
 And developers continue to take full advantage of it.

 As heard in the classic Shadow of the Colossus, in all its magnificence, a mere decade after David Wise’s sterling efforts on the SNES.

 Dramatic stuff.
-And as video games are now more appreciated as an artform, the soundtracks are an integral part to this newfound respect.
+And as video games are now more appreciated as an art form, the soundtracks are an integral part of this newfound respect.

 You can see this in big AAA budget blockbuster games.
 Naughty Dog hired Argentinian film composer Gustavo Santaolalla for The Last of Us’s soundtrack.

 The result is stirring stuff; ultra-high-quality and the type of brilliance non-gamers might be surprised to find in those childish video game things.

 It was very difficult to select just a handful of pieces for this post.
 Such is the breadth of brilliant music available—we’re merely scratching at the surface.